Deforestation in the Democratic Republic of the Congo: Road construction

 Both mining and logging create similar secondary deforestation through road construction.
-Specifically, logging companies construct new roads into previously inaccessible forest areas which facilitates the conversion of logged forests by into agricultural land.
-This has led to the immigration of landless farmers, in particular from eastern savanna regions, to enter primary forest areas through logging roads.
+Specifically, logging companies construct new roads into previously inaccessible forest areas which facilitates the conversion of logged forests into agricultural land.
+This has led to the immigration of landless farmers, in particular from eastern savanna regions, into primary forest areas through logging roads.

 Incoming farmers cause extensive land degradation in converting the natural forest into farmlands.
 Further, it has been suggested that increases in returns can lead to substantial increase in farm sizes and shortening of the fallow period, which in turn eventually leads to large-scale and severe natural forest area destruction.

 Transformation into agricultural land

-The United Nations Environment Programme has identified slash and burn agriculture which produces reduced fall periods, as the most pressing issue related to the deforestation of the DRC.
+The United Nations Environment Programme has identified slash and burn agriculture which produces reduced fallow periods, as the most pressing issue related to the deforestation of the DRC.
 This is the process of clearing land for agricultural use through burning the forest.
-This problem has deep roots as much of the DRC's population is dependent on this sort of slash and burn rain-fed agriculture for its sustenance.
+This problem has deep roots, as much of the DRC's population is dependent on this sort of slash and burn rain-fed agriculture for their sustenance.
 Practicing this style of intensive agriculture with short periods of soil rest leads to soil degradation and desertification.
-This has resulted in increasing levels of food insecurity, and as much as 70 percent of the population of the DRC is estimated to be malnourished according to the Food and Agriculture Organization of the United Nations and World Food Programme.
+This has resulted in more food insecurity, and as much as 70% of the population of the DRC is estimated to be malnourished, according to the Food and Agriculture Organization of the United Nations and World Food Programme.

 As the soil degrades and desertification occurs, farmers are forced to continually move farther out to find new land to farm which repeats the process all over again; thereby, farmers are exacerbating the clearing of natural forests.
 Furthermore, current farming practices are inefficient and unsustainable.
-When farmers move farther out to workable land, they are at the same time increasing the distance between themselves and markets where they can sell their produce.
-With almost no facilities for refrigeration, post-harvest crop losses can reach up to 80 percent.
+When farmers move farther out to workable land, they are further from markets where they can sell their produce.
+With almost no facilities for refrigeration, post-harvest crop losses can reach up to 80%.

-Currently the DRC is heavily reliant on imported food, which further places pressure on the forest lands to be cleared for agricultural purposes.
+The DRC is heavily reliant on imported food, which further places pressure on the forest lands to be cleared for agricultural purposes.
 In 2010, the DRC's top import from the United States was meat, while they exported oil resources.